Skip to content

 Netting

 • Ease of loading and transporting - Quick to load and transport.
-Ability to offer numerous locations - the Standard and Mini Hay Pillows require no mounting.
+Ability to offer numerous locations - the Standard and Mini Hay Pillows (for barefoot equines only) require no mounting.
 Simply toss on the ground anywhere!

-• Potential harm - Has the ability to wear enamel off teeth only if the bag or net is filled too tight.
-Loose fill allows for extraction with lips.
-Not recommended for use on the ground with shod livestock due to the dangers involved in using any mesh material that can potentially get caught in a horseshoe.
+• Potential harm - Has the ability to wear enamel off teeth only if the bag or net is filled too tight or the mesh size is too small.
+Loose fill and appropriate mesh size allow manipulation and gathering ends of the hay with lips.
 See our Slow Feed Solutions By Enclosure Type & Weather Condition page to explore a variety of options for shod and barefoot horses.

 Why Netting Was Most Effective